mgrsskls/blog/_posts/2019-10-10-what-can-we-do-about-climate-change.md

 ---
 layout: post
 title: What can we do about climate change?
+description: Some thoughts about what the web development community can do about the climate change
 ---

 When following discussions in the web development community, you can read a lot about topics like inclusion, diversity, accessibility and so on.
 While all these topics are important and should not be missed, I barely read about a topic that concerns me as no other: climate change<!--more-->.